Beyond the Brush! How Painting with Unusual Objects Builds Toddlers' Brains

 “Two-year-olds are expanding their understanding of the world in every way they can,” says Meg Davis from KinderCare’s Education team.
 “They love fun textures, bright colors, loud noises, and big movements.
 Every new experience brings new information and discoveries that help children map out the world they live in.”

-We’re keeping the noisy fun and learning going in our Discovery Preschool classrooms this week by introducing kids to another entertaining object: flyswatters!
+We’re keeping the noisy fun and learning going in our Discovery Preschool classrooms by introducing kids to another entertaining object: flyswatters!
 And even better, we’re adding in a slightly messy dash of creative expression by asking our awesome two-year-olds to paint with them.
 (Don’t worry, our paint is washable, and our kids wear smocks.)

 Go for It!
 Practicing Creative Expression and Exploring New Uses for Common Objects Builds Brains

 It doesn’t take long for toddlers to figure out how much fun slapping paint onto paper is, especially when there’s such a satisfying “thwack!”
 (Idea: We recommend this as a family project, too!
 Put some paper out in the yard and go for it; it’s a surefire way to shake off a tough day.)

 Along with building hand-eye coordination, flyswatter art brings a lot to the classroom (other than colorful paint designs).
 “By using flyswatters instead of paintbrushes, children are developing flexible thinking as they begin to realize that some objects can have more than one use,” explains Davis.

 You can help your child work on their flexible thinking by exploring creative uses for items at home.
 We’ve got some great suggestions to get you started.

 What Can THIS Be Used For?
 3 Ideas to Help Your Toddler Think Creatively About Everyday Objects

 1. Turn Socks into Toys and Cleaning Supplies